Public relations and your event

 Direct mail – This method relates to brochures or letters sent to potential customers through the mail.
 If you use this method your message must be simple and interesting.
 Generally, direct mail has a much wider circulation and higher advertising costs.

 Newsletters – These can be really useful for helping to promote major events, especially annual events where you have a long lead time.
 Newsletters, including progress reports on the event’s planning and program development can be valuable.
+You may consider producing a regular event newsletter to be sent to everyone on your mailing list.

 Print